xastprl/chspec/README.md

 ./install.sh
 ```

 This will first download the fits table file using wget and save in the directory chspec/tables.
-If you require proxy setting for download, edit the first line in the install.sh script.
-Then, the model will be compiled and installed
+Then, the model will be compiled and installed.

 ## Usage